Yontelele/Spotdeal/README.md

 ## License

-**CC BY-NC-ND 4.0** – This portfolio project is shared for educational purposes only.

-You may view and reference the code, but commercial use, modifications, and redistribution are strictly prohibited.
-See [LICENSE](LICENSE) for full terms.

-## License

 Licensed under **CC BY-NC-ND 4.0** – shared for educational and portfolio purposes.

-You may view and study the code, but commercial use, modifications, and redistribution are strictly permitted.
-See [LICENSE](LICENSE) for complete terms.
+You may view and study the code, but commercial use, modifications, and redistribution are not permitted. <br/> See [LICENSE](LICENSE) for complete terms.

 ---